njdcourtney/charlottebond.co.uk/fiction.md

 title: Fiction
 ---

 My first published piece was a fantasy piece in "The Sleepless Sands" anthology.
 This was followed up with "The Wild Hunt" on the Spinetinglers website, a story which was ultimately reprinted in their anthology.
 Since then, I've had published more fantasy, some science fiction, but mostly horror pieces.
-This culminated in a novella entitled "Hunter's Moon".

 ## Out Now!

+### Monstrous

 <img class="img-responsive centre-block col-sm-3" src="/img/Monstrous_Cover.jpg" alt="Monstrous Cover">

-### Monstrous

 Jenny is furious when her mother moves them both to a self-sufficient commune.
 Jenny is determined to leave but, when she tries, she encounters an unnatural and terrifying presence.